enzosaracen/ptpatch/README.md

 - `regs`: struct `user_regs_struct` representing the current register state, modifications will be applied to the tracee after the hook returns
 - `int mem_write(char *addr, char *buf, int n)`: write `n` bytes from `buf` to the tracee's memory at `addr`, return `0` on success
 - `int mem_read(char *addr, char *buf, int n)`: read `n` bytes from the tracee's memory at `addr` into `buf`, return `0` on success

+**Exiting**
+The tracer will exit upon receiving an unhandled status while waiting on a process with pid equal to the global variable `focus_pid`. `focus_pid` is set to the original process's pid by default, so children exiting will not cause the tracer to exit. `focus_pid` can be changed from within a hook function.
+If `focus_pid` is set to `-1`, an unhandled status from any process will cause the tracer to exit.
+Additionally, the global variable `exit_now` can be set to `1` from within a hook to immediately exit the tracer.
+There is currently no support to set muliple different pids as focuses.

 **Example**
 ```c